8 Best Things to Do in Berat, Albania

 You can easily buy water, snacks, and other products at the Conad Supermarket.

-See also → What to Do in Himare
+See also → Himare Guide

 4. Take a Day Trip to Osum Canyon & Bogove Waterfall

-If you spend more time in Berat, we recommend joining an Osumi Canyon tour.
+If you spend more time in the town, we recommend joining an Osumi Canyon tour.
 The “Grand Canyon of Albania”, is 26 km long, at an altitude of 450 m, and was formed about 2-3 million years ago.
 The canyon is located about 50 km southeast of Berat, and the journey takes approximately 1.5 hours.
 The first side of the canyon is easily accessible by car.
 But to reach the other side, you need a 4×4 car or an organized tour.

 The best time to visit the Osum Canyon is in spring.
 When the snow melts, the river level rises, and it is possible to go rafting on the river.